 Scholastic Requirements.
-In order to be in Good Academic Standing, a PhD student must maintain 1) a grade point average (GPA) of 3.0 or higher based on a four point grading scale or 2) an 80% weighted numerical average.
-In addition, Program students must make a 90% or above each semester in the Foundations in Neuroscience course (NSCI 701).
+In order to be in Good Academic Standing, a PhD student must maintain 1) a grade point average (GPA) of 3.0 or higher based on a four-point grading scale or 2) an 80% weighted numerical average.
+In addition, Program students must have attained a 90% or above at the end of the Foundations in Neuroscience (NSCI 701) course (i.e. Spring semester).

-Under such a scale, a grade of A is assessed 4 points, a B 3 points, a C 2 points, and an F 0 points.
-A grade of C is acceptable for graduate credit, but an overall GPA of ≥ 3.0 must be maintained.
-A grade of F is not acceptable for graduate credit but is included in the calculation of the student's GPA.
-If a student receives an F in a course, the course must be re-taken.
+Under such a scale, a grade of "A" is assessed 4 points, a "B" 3 points, a "C" 2 points, and an "F" 0 points.
+Note the absence of the undergraduate "D" grade.
+A grade of "C" is (marginally) acceptable for graduate credit, but an overall GPA of ≥ 3.0 must be maintained.
+A grade of "F" is not acceptable for graduate credit but is included in the calculation of the student's GPA.
+If a student receives an "F" in a course, the course must be re-taken.
 A course may be repeated only if recommended by the Program Director and Course Director.
 When a course is repeated, the second grade will be used in determining the student's overall weighted average; however, the first grade will remain on the transcript.
 A course may be repeated only once.

 Certain courses are Pass/Fail.
-A P indicates that a student has received graduate credit but has been assigned no point grade in the course.
+A "P" indicates that a student has received graduate credit but has been assigned no point grade in the course.
 Courses that are graded in this way include special topics (NSCI 708), the statistics tutorial (NSCI 710), the journal club (NSCI 720), writing course (NSCI 721) and rotation survey course (NSCI 790).
-A grade of F requires retaking the course if the Program and Course Director so recommend.
+A grade of "F" requires retaking the course if the Program and Course Director so recommend.